rishabh15b/TextTranslationApi/README.md

     }

-     Screnshots are given of testing done on POSTMAN and database are all at starting of readme.
+     ScreDnshots are given of testing done on POSTMAN and database are all at starting of readme.